robtweed/mg-showcase/JSON-BENCHMARKS.md

 [QOper8](https://github.com/robtweed/qoper8-cp) package, along with our [qoper8-fastify](https://github.com/robtweed/qoper8-fastify) plug-in package for Fastify.

-QOper8 is needed to allow the synchronous *mg-dbx-napi* interface calls to work cleanly in the otherwise single-threaded run-time environment of Node.js
+QOper8 is needed to allow the synchronous *mg-dbx-napi* interface calls to work cleanly in the otherwise single-threaded multi-concurrency run-time environment of Node.js

 You can take a look at the source code for the web server: